Skip to main content

 riverside path on the Stralau peninsula

-Where the districts of Treptow, Friedrichshain and Lichtenberg meet on the Spree, the Stralau peninsula extends longitudinally into the river.
-Until the 19th century, it was known above all for the Stralau fish migration.
-Today, an idyllic, modern residential area is located there, around the still-preserved village church, which invites you to take long walks along the banks.
-At the tip of the peninsula, you will find two insider tips on the Spree in Berlin: the Liebesinsel and the Scratch Break.
-The two tiny, densely overgrown islands are under strict nature conservation and are home to numerous birds as well as otters and beavers.
+Where the districts of Treptow, Friedrichshain and Lichtenberg meet on the Spree, the Stralau peninsula juts out lengthwise into the river.
+Until the 19th century, it was best known for the Stralau fish run.
+Today, around the still-standing village church, there is an idyllic, modern residential area surrounded by greenery, which invites you to take long walks along the riverbank.
+At the tip of the peninsula, you’ll find two hidden gems on the River Spree in Berlin: Liebesinsel and Kratzbruch.
+These two tiny, densely overgrown islands are strictly protected nature reserves and are home to numerous birds, as well as otters and beavers.

 Where: Alt-Stralau, Lichtenberg